gussman-ruslan/war_ukraine/README.md

 # Horrors of War in Ukraine 18+

 Documenting the horrors of war in Ukraine in a form that is easy to read, understand, duplicate and host.
 As a method to fight censorship in Russia.
-The page is plane html and can be installed on a basic server in a subfolder.
+The page is plain html and can be installed on a basic server in a subfolder.
 To avoid your domain being attacked or blocked, buy expired Russian domains that have backlinks from russian resources, buy the cheapest hosting and install this page.

 [demo website 18+](https://gussman-ruslan.github.io/war_ukraine/)